 Unit No. Title of Unit & Contents Hrs.

-Unit (Outcomes:

-UO 1.
-To understand that the Vedic literature is not mere a

-religious text but it is a scientific text.

-UO 2.
-To make the world away that India is a mother of

-democracy and the Vedic period bears witness to this.

-IV Revol utions in Ancient India 15

-1. Socio-Religious Revolution

-1.1 Jain Philosophy

-1.2 Buddhist Philosophy

 2. Economic Revolution

 2.1 Agriculture

 2.2 Trade and Industries

 3. Political Revolution

-Unit C Dutcomes:
+Unit Outcomes:

 UO 1.
-To inculcate the message of peace and brotherhood in

-Jain and Buddhist philosophy in the society.
+To inculcate the message of peace and brotherhood in Jain and Buddhist philosophy in the society.

 UO 2.
-To follow the ideas of truth and non-violence to establish

-peace in the world in the modern age.
+To follow the ideas of truth and non-violence to establish peace in the world in the modern age.